o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-py.md

 ## Create a tool with the `PythonToolGem` template

-The `PythonToolGem` template contains a basic Python framework to create a dockable widget in O3DE Editor.
+The `PythonToolGem` template contains a basic Python framework to create a dialog window that extends the O3DE Editor.

-1. Create a Gem using the **O3DE CLI (`o3de`)** script in `<engine>/scripts`.
+1. Create a Gem by using the **O3DE CLI (`o3de`)** script that's in your engine source directory.
 Specify the name `PyShapeExample` by using the `--gem-name` option and the template `PythonToolGem` by using the `--template-name` option.
 By default, this creates the Gem directory in `<user>/.o3de/Gems` -- or you can specify a location by using the `--gem-path` option.
 Depending on the location, this automatically registers the Gem to either the `.o3de` registry, engine, or project.

     ```cmd
     scripts/o3de create-gem --gem-name ShapeExample --template-name PyToolGem
     ```

-2. Add the Gem in your project by using the `o3de` script.
+2. (Optional) Register the Gem to your project.
+This step is optional because when you create a Gem using the O3DE CLI in the previous step, it automatically registers the Gem.

     ```cmd
+    scripts/o3de register -gp <gem-path> -espp <project-path>
+    ```

+3. Add the Gem in your project by using the `o3de` script.

+    ```cmd
     scripts/o3de enable-gem -gn PythonToolGem -pp <project-path>
     ```

     Or, enable the Gem using the Project Manager (refer to [Adding and Removing Gems in a Project](/docs/user-guide/project-config/add-remove-gems.md)).

-3. Build the project by using the `o3de` script (refer to [Build a project](https://o3de.org/docs/user-guide/build/configure-and-build/#build-a-project)).
+4. Build the project by using the `o3de` script (refer to [Build a project](https://o3de.org/docs/user-guide/build/configure-and-build/#build-a-project)).
 Or, use the Project Manager (refer to the **Build** action in the [Project Manager](https://o3de.org/docs/user-guide/project-config/project-manager/)) page.

-4. Open O3DE Editor for your project.
+5. Open O3DE Editor for your project.

-5. Open the **Python Scripts** panel by selecting **Tools > Other > Python Scripts** from the file menu.
+6. Open the **Python Scripts** panel by selecting **Tools > Other > Python Scripts** from the file menu.
 (See A in the following image.)

-6. Open `pyshapeexample_dialog` in the Python Scripts panel.
+7. Open `pyshapeexample_dialog` in the Python Scripts panel.
 (See B in the following image.)

-7. Alternatively, open the tool directly by clicking on the tool's icon in the **Edit Mode Toolbar**.
+8. Alternatively, open the tool directly by clicking on the tool's icon in the **Edit Mode Toolbar**.
 (See C in the following image.)

 Now you can access the Shape Example tool!
 By default, this tool contains a simple user interface (UI).
 In the next steps, we'll design the tool's UI and code its functionality.
 (See D in the following image.)